 I can’t remember the last time I saw so much as a polished monocle at a comic-book convention, which is a darned shame.
-How are you going to react to the alarming sight of an independent career-focused woman (in public, no less!!) if you aren’t able to drop your trusted monocle into the cup of tea you’re invariably holding onto at all times?
-Surely you’re not going to charm Dan DiDio into revealing his plan for seven Wally West titles next year whilst dressed in an old Luke Cage T-Shirt, are you?
+How are we ever going to be taken seriously if we don’t all wear three-piece suits every time we go out in public?
+Surely you’re not going to charm Dan DiDio into revealing his plan to bring back Wally West whilst dressed in an old Luke Cage T-Shirt, are you?

 No, you’re going to want some kind of crisply-ironed suit, preferably with a handkerchief carefully tucked into the top breast pocket.

-Which is all my way of introducing you to a new range of superhero-themed suits which were today unveiled by Indochino , and according to the publicity photos will allow you to grow a Green Lantern-style facial mask and catch up on all that cityscape-brooding you’ve fallen behind on.
+Which is all my way of introducing you to a new range of superhero-themed suits which were today unveiled by Indochino.
+Which, according to the publicity photos, will apparently allow you to grow a Green Lantern-style facial mask and catch up on all that cityscape-brooding you’ve fallen behind on over the last year.

 This is an interesting new development, as it suggests companies are now seeing a correlation between comic-book fans and dapper outfitting which previously was only represented through Kieron Gillen’s fabled all-white convention tuxedo.

 It’s a nice range, in all seriousness, and it’s always fun to see unexpected companies turn their attention to our demographic.
-It’s comprised of six suits, two blazers, two raincoats, four ties and two pocket-squares – and it’s almost certainly the only thing stopping you from persuading Joe Quesada to let you write a new Adam X ongoing series for Marvel.
+Their range is comprised of six suits, two blazers, two raincoats, four ties and two pocket-squares – and it’s almost certainly the only thing stopping you from persuading Joe Quesada to let you write a new Adam X ongoing series for Marvel.

 I agree with the other comments… there’s not much here for our colonial roots to take pride in.
 Dare I say… not even a bowler hat.